isovera/enlabeler/README.md

 # Enlabeler

 Enlabeler is a script that adds, updates and removes the labels for a GitHub issue queue based on a standardized configuration file.
-Inspired by [this style guide](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/), Enlabeler is opinionated and organizes issue labels into the following groups:
+Inspired by [this style guide](https://robinpowered.com/blog/best-practice-system-for-organizing-and-tagging-github-issues/), Enlabeler's opinions are based on [Drupal](https://www.drupal.org/) website design and development and organize issue labels into the following groups:

 - _Priority Level_ - level of urgency for a given issue
 - _Status_ - status of work on the issue